josh146/josh146.github.io/content/posts/2014/heart-attack-murder-burger.md

 ####<div align=center>*Michael assessing the situation*</div>
 </center>

-It suffices to say this did not go as smoothly as anticipated, and I continued my attack from here on in with ample cutlery backup.
+It suffices to say this did not go as smoothly as anticipated, and I continued my attack from here on in with ample cutlery reserves.

 <center>
 ![picture](https://lh5.googleusercontent.com/-dMsDS2iAfxk/VIQNTJkS2sI/AAAAAAABE1o/KYT5KcnyqPE/w1094-h902-no/DSC05398.JPG)